Skip to main content

 public key infrastructures can suffer three kinds of failures:

-1. disclosure of a private key,
+1. disclosure of the private key,

-2. loss of a private key,
+2. loss of access to the private key,

 A PKI which discloses one or more private certification authority